A Trusted Friend in a Complicated World

 Director: David Hand

 You’ll find gorgeous visual design in this animated classic that manages to infuse a cartoon movie with striking beauty and relatable themes.
 The young deer Bambi must contend with the harsh ways of the world after his mother is shot and killed by a hunter.
 And yes, that moment is as sad as it sounds.
 Bambi shows the devastation humans bring to the natural world and the ways it threatens the wilderness and the creatures who scamper within it.
+Researchers call some of the scenes the saddest movie scenes of all time.

 Watch Now